riissimon/mortageplan/README.md

 # Code test - Mortgage plan

-This is an application that reads a file with prospect information and calculates how much the customers will pay every per month.
+This is an application that reads a file with prospect information and calculates how much the customers will pay every month.
 The information is then displayed in a web interface.
 In the interface it is also possible to add new prospects.

 ## Follow the steps below to run the application: